How does this medication work? What will it do for me?

 Bleeding: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
-Tell your doctor of any signs that your blood is not clotting as quickly as usual.
+Tell your doctor about any signs that your blood is not clotting as quickly as usual.
 Such symptoms may include black and tarry stools, blood in the urine, easy bruising, or cuts that won't stop bleeding.
 Uncontrolled bleeding in the brain can be a cause of stroke.
-If you experience symptoms of a stroke such as slurred speech, sudden blurred vision, lack of coordination or difficulty speaking, get medical help immediately.
+If you experience symptoms of a stroke such as slurred speech, sudden blurred vision, lack of coordination, or difficulty speaking, get medical help immediately.

 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells, including platelets, in your blood.

 Blood clots: This medication may increase the chance of blood clot formation, causing reduction of blood flow to organs or the extremities.
 The most serious conditions that can be caused by blood clots are stroke, heart attack, and pulmonary embolism (blood clot in the lung).